Keratosis Pilaris Symptoms and Signs

 - Sandpaper-like texture and appearance on skin

-- White or red bumps can occasionally be itchy
+- White or red bumps can occasionally but not necessarily be itchy

 - Resembles irritated goose bumps or dry pimples